Processes of Evolution

 Gene flow is when migrations affect the genetics of a population over time.
-Even if you don't see the traits on the outside, the genes (codes for traits) of the children will still be different than the parents.
+If you don't see the traits on the outside, the genes (codes for traits) of the children will still be different than the parents.

 Mutations are the only way to create new genetic material.
-They happen by having your chromosomes (DNA strands made up of strings allele chains) mix up, blend, twist, generate or eliminate new material randomly.
+They happen by having your chromosomes (DNA strands of allele chains) mix up, blend, twist, generate or eliminate new material randomly.
 For more information on how that happens, click this LINK.
-Most of the time, mutations are completely unnoticed or useless.
-Sometimes they're positive (better survival) and sometimes they're negative (harder to survive).
+Most of the time, mutations are completely unnoticed or useless, but sometimes they're positive (better survival) or negative (harder to survive).

 Scientists retest research to make sure it's valid and confront each other with biases and errors through peer-reviewing articles before they're published.
 These methods of science ensure that we can directly see and infer the existence of evolution as a whole.

 Lecture Notes: Dr. Kurtis Dean and Dr. James Loch, Evolution, Fall 2018

 Lectures Notes: Dr. Hannah Marsh, Human Prehistory, Fall 2014; Human Variation, Spring 2016; Human Evolution, Fall 2016

 Lecture Notes: Dr. Stephen Wilson, General Ecology, Spring 2015